apcl-research/jam/README.md

 python3 download.py --repo_id=apcl/jm52m  --local_dir=./data/yourdir --repo_type=dataset
 ```

 This will download the all the files in the repository.
-If you only want to download specific files, you can simply run the following command.
+If you only want to download specific files, you can simply run the following command.  **Note:** The above command will download the entire dataset including the deduplication files (total 200gb+).
+If you just want the raw data, use the --filename parameter like in the next command.
+Specific files you might want for the raw data are ``fundats-j1.json.gz`` and ``jm52m.sql.gz``.
+Or you may wish to retrain your own Jam models using our processed and tokenized data in ``train.bin`` and ``val.bin``.

   ```
   python3 download.py --repo_id=apcl/jm52m --filename=file.pkl --local_dir=./data/yourdir --repo_type=dataset